sunnysaxena/Quantitative-Finance/README.md

 - [xlsxwriter](https://xlsxwriter.readthedocs.io/) - Write files in the Excel 2007+ XLSX file format.
 - [xlwt](https://github.com/python-excel/xlwt) - Library to create spreadsheet files compatible with MS Excel 97/2000/XP/2003 XLS files, on any platform.
 - [DataNitro](https://datanitro.com/) - DataNitro also offers full-featured Python-Excel integration, including UDFs.
 Trial downloads are available, but users must purchase a license.
-- [xlloop](http://xlloop.sourceforge.net) - XLLoop is an open source framework for implementing Excel user-defined functions (UDFs) on a centralised server (a function server).
+- [xlloop](http://xlloop.sourceforge.net) - XLLoop is an open-source framework for implementing Excel user-defined functions (UDFs) on a centralized server (a function server).
-- [expy](http://www.bnikolic.co.uk/expy/expy.html) - The ExPy add-in allows easy use of Python directly from within an Microsoft Excel spreadsheet, both to execute arbitrary code and to define new Excel functions.
+- [expy](http://www.bnikolic.co.uk/expy/expy.html) - The ExPy add-in allows easy use of Python directly from within a Microsoft Excel spreadsheet, both to execute arbitrary code and to define new Excel functions.
 - [pyxll](https://www.pyxll.com) - PyXLL is an Excel add-in that enables you to extend Excel using nothing but Python code.

 ### Visualization